 Unbeknownst to the general public, de Souza is the inventor of the electric valve trombone known as the “Souzabone.”
 According to de Souza, he created the trombone with four valves and pedals to find the low F and C notes.

-While researching de Souza, I realized, with some exceptions, there is very little information about de Souza, the man.
+While researching de Souza, I realized there is very little information about de Souza, the man.
 Here’s what he had to say about his collaboration with Sonny Rollins.
 “It was a fantastic experience!
 We became friends instantly.
 Unfortunately, he couldn’t do the album promotion tour because I was hit by a taxi and was immobilized for three months in the hospital.
 Sonny visited me at the hospital.
 We were sad because we couldn’t continue this work together.”
-Also, he believed the roots of samba, jazz, and funk were different languages united by their African roots.
+Also, de Souza believed the roots of samba, jazz, and funk were different languages united by their African roots.

 If you’re not familiar with de Souza’s music, Plenitude is a great place to start.
-For a taste of de Souza as a composer and arranger, check out Brazilian Samba Jazz.
+For a taste of de Souza as a composer and arranger, check out the album, Brazilian Samba Jazz.